FTSE 100 records best weekly performance in one month

 "It's the security threat for the whole travel & leisure sector," a trader said.

-Shares in easyJet (EZJ.L) and Ryanair (RYA.L) fell 1.7 percent and 0.5 percent respectively, while British Airways owner IAG (ICAG.L) was down nearly 1 percent.
+Shares in easyJet and Ryanair fell 1.7 percent and 0.5 percent respectively, while British Airways owner IAG was down nearly 1 percent.

 EasyJet shares also felt some selling pressure after Kepler Cheuvreux cut its rating on the airline to "reduce" from "hold" and Barclays reduced its target price for the stock.

-Security company G4S (GFS.L) fell 3 percent as JP Morgan cut its price target on the stock.
+Security company G4S fell 3 percent as JP Morgan cut its price target on the stock.

 The FTSE 100 is down around 4 percent since the start of 2015 and about 10 percent below a record high of 7,122.74 points reached in April.